 All Other Fees.
-The Company paid Arthur Andersen LLP \$277,000 for all other services, including tax compliance, tax consultation and the audit of the Company's employee benefit plan for the 2000 fiscal year.
+The Company paid to Arthur Andersen LLP \$208,000.00 for all other services, including audit related fees of \$53,000.00 and other fees of \$155,000.00.
+Audit related fees include the audit of the Company's employee benefit plan, accounting consultation, and consents.
+Other fees were primarily tax compliance and tax consultation.

-The Audit Committee considered whether, and determined that, the auditors' provision of information technology services and other non-audit services was compatible with maintaining the auditor's independence.
+The Audit Committee considered whether, and determined that, the auditor's provision of non-audit services was compatible with maintaining the auditor's independence.
+The Company's management intends to continue using Arthur Andersen, LLP solely for audit and audit related services, tax consultation and tax compliance services, and, as needed, for due diligence in acquisitions.

-The Board of Directors recommends a vote FOR the ratification of the selection of Arthur Andersen LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending November 24, 2001, and proxies solicited by the Board of Directors will be so voted unless stockholders specify a different choice.
+The Board of Directors recommends a vote FOR the ratification of the selection of Arthur Andersen LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending November 30, 2002, and proxies solicited by the Board of Directors will be so voted unless stockholders specify a different choice.
 If the stockholders do not ratify the selection of Arthur Andersen LLP, the selection of independent public accountants will be reconsidered by the Board of Directors.